nspilker/Portfolio/README.md

 # Portfolio
 Nathan Spilker's project repository

+##packGenerator
-packGenerator is a project for opening random baseball card packs.
+is a project for opening random baseball card packs.
 It is hosted on packgenerator.com.

+The thesis folder